davidfeng88/CollisionViz/README.md

 // In the map component, fetchCollisions method. this.collisions = {
     /**
-     * Key: collision's time, in the form of number of minutes from the midnight.
+     * Key: collision's time, in the form of the number of minutes from the midnight.
-     * Value: array of collisions.
+     * Value: an array of collisions.
      */
     0: [
       {